Loading your recommendations…

 Thunder Over Louisville | April 12 | FREE

 Held as the annual kickoff event for the Kentucky Derby Festival, this drone, airshow, and fireworks display brings hundreds of thousands of spectators to the banks of the Ohio River.
-Watch from Waterfront Park, a downtown hotel, or even Southern Indiana starting mid-afternoon to see a myriad of notable military-style aircraft, and the 30-minute "thunder" spectacle which is said be one of the largest annual firework shows in North America.
-The fireworks typically take place at dusk around 9pm.
+Watch from Waterfront Park, a downtown hotel, or even Southern Indiana starting mid-afternoon to see a myriad of notable military-style aircraft and the 30-minute "Thunder" spectacle, which is said to be one of the largest annual fireworks shows in North America.
+The fireworks typically take place at dusk around 9PM.

 Cherokee Triangle Art Fair | April 26 & 27 | FREE

-For over 50 years, the Cherokee Triangle Art Fair has ushered in springtime in Louisville in one of the city's historic neighborhoods-- the Highlands.
+For over 50 years, the Cherokee Triangle Art Fair has ushered in springtime in the historic Highlands neighborhoods.
 This free, two-day event is one of the oldest art fairs in the region and features more than 200 artists' booths with art ranging from paintings to sculptures to jewelry.
-Food vendors will also be on-site as well as live music performances which will take place in the Willow Park Gazebo.
+Food vendors will also be on-site, as will live music performances in the Willow Park Gazebo.

 Kentucky Derby Festival Mini & Marathon | April 26

-The Kentucky Derby Festival miniMaration is a long-standing tradition held every April and allows runners to see iconic Louisville sites including the world's largest baseball bat at the Louisville Slugger Museum, historic homes of Old Louisville, and the twin spires at Churchill Downs.
-Those who opt to run the full marathon will run through two Fredrick Law Olmsted-designed parks, taking a lap through Louisville's Central Park as well as Iroquois Park.
+The Kentucky Derby Festival miniMaration is a long-standing tradition held every April and allows runners to see iconic Louisville sites including the world's largest baseball bat at the Louisville Slugger Museum, historic homes of Old Louisville, and the Twin Spires at Churchill Downs.
+Those who opt to do the full marathon will run through two Fredrick Law Olmsted-designed parks, taking a lap through Louisville's Central Park and Iroquois Park.

 Kentucky Oaks | May 2

-Held the Friday before the Kentucky Derby, the Kentucky Oaks is held annually at Churchill Downs racetrack and is the 2nd highest attended horse race in the United States.
-Run by 3-year old fillies, spectators have developed a tradition of wearing pink on Oaks Day in an effort to bring attention to the fight against breast and ovarian cancer.
+Held the Friday before the Kentucky Derby, the Kentucky Oaks takes place annually at the Churchill Downs racetrack and is the 2nd highest-attended horse race in the United States.
+Run by 3-year-old fillies, spectators have developed a tradition of wearing pink on Oaks Day in an effort to bring attention to the fight against breast and ovarian cancer.

 Kentucky Derby | May 3

 Considered the longest continually held sporting event in North America, the Kentucky Derby is a tradition unlike any other.
-Held at the iconic Churchill Downs racetrack, "the most exciting two minutes in sports" takes place annually in Louisville during the first Saturday in May as up to twenty Thoroughbreds race head to head for a chance at being named Kentucky Derby champion and a shot at the coveted Triple Crown.
+Held at the iconic Churchill Downs racetrack, "the most exciting two minutes in sports" takes place annually in Louisville during the first Saturday in May, with up to twenty Thoroughbreds racing head to head for a chance at being named Kentucky Derby champion and a shot at the coveted Triple Crown.

 Abbey Road on the River | May 22-26